 How often and how you go about trimming bushes can depend on the look you want - formal or informal.
 A more informal landscape doesn't require regular sculpting but rather only cutting to shape now and then - and usually a hard pruning in spring.

 For larger trees, this is best left to a professional.
-For smaller, reachable trees such as desert cassia doing it yourself after a bloom cycle works fine.
+For smaller, reachable trees such as desert cassia doing it yourself after a bloom cycle (if it even needs it) works fine.

 Bush daisy is one plant that will live a longer, healthier life by cutting it back a bit every few months.

 Lantana, especially the older cultivars, get leggy after a while.
 Even though they may be full of blooms, cut them back to encourage bushiness and new growth.

 Ebooks all about gardening in South Florida!
 Learn more!